Paston Way

-The Paston Way is a footpath.
-It is entirely within the English county of Norfolk in the United Kingdom.
-The footpath is twenty miles in length, the portals to the path are Cromer at its northwestern end and North Walsham at it southeastern end.
+The Paston Way is a footpath located entirely within the English county of Norfolk in the United Kingdom.
+The footpath is twenty miles in length, with portals to the path at Cromer at its northwestern end and at North Walsham at it southeastern end.

 The designation

-The Paston way takes its name from the Paston Family who during the Medieval and Tudor periods were the dominant and wealthy landowners in which much of the trail passes.
+The Paston way takes its name from the Paston Family, who, during the Medieval and Tudor periods, were the dominant and wealthy landowners in which much of the trail passes.
 The Paston Family in turn had taken their name after the north eastern coastal village of Paston.
 Their origins were from Wulston, one of William the Conqueror’s men who arrived with him in 1066.